How to use the ListView component

 };

-Items in the collection are not required to be simple object literals, like { text: "A" } in the example above.
-Instances of a class are allowed too (and encouraged as a best practice).
+Items in the collection are not required to be anonymous structures, like { text: "A" } in the example above.
+Class instances are allowed too (and encouraged as a best practice; you should prefer classes over anonymous structures).

 Selection